 Like most ultralight gear, this pack is minimalist and basic in its tube-like design.
 Aside from the main compartment, the pack features three exterior pockets and two zippered hipbelt pockets.

 The roll-top system seals with a Velcro closure and fastens to the pack’s sides with buckles.
-There are no internal zippered pockets or organizational features in the main compartment, aside from a simple hydration bladder sleeve.
+Apart from a simple hydration bladder sleeve, there are no internal zippered pockets or organizational features.

 In addition to various size options, the Southwest Pack is also available in two different Dyneema fabrics.
 The 50-denier version is white, while the 150-denier version is black and costs $20 more.
 Most users report great durability, even with the thinner version.